 It may sound like cheap marketing but, eyes can be clicks and clicks can be downloads, or purchases, depending on what DBolical site you choose, we use social media to not only bring players to your profiles and downloads, but to your social media presence also.

-If you have a twitter account and get a release headlined, your news will also be linkbacked via twitter, facebook and soon tumblr and google+ meaning, more visits for you, so more attention for your hard work, more attention, more players, more is good!
+If you have a twitter account and get a release headlined, your news will also be linkbacked via Twitter and Facebook meaning more visits for you, so more attention for your hard work, more attention, more players, more is good!

 So when posting your pimped out news posts, showcasing all your latest and greatest work, help us get you more attention and include your social media feeds into the news, this ensures we get you all the visits you possibly can, your only job is your sales pitch!

 Game Modders this information is great for you also, if you're trying to grow communities, invest in social media feeds to hype up your releases and get attention and feedback when needed.

 If you have any ideas for how we can improve the way we showcase your work or have any feedback, please leave it in the comments or send me a message.